-The sound you will hear can be broadly characterized as Easy Listening for Difficult People.
-It all began when I realized that there were plenty of ageing people who, maybe in their younger days, might have been punks, or skins, or mods or grebo's or rude boys or part of some other youth tribe, or not even, and now, their dotage approaching, these are my people, still wanting new music, but probably preferring it vaguely familiar, still wanted to hear music that spoke directly to them, but spoken a little more slowly and quietly, a little more toe-tapping and less ass-shaking.
+The sound you will hear can be broadly characterised as Easy Listening for People in Difficult Times.
+It all began when I realised that there were plenty of ageing people who, like me, maybe in their younger days, might have been punks, or skins, or mods or grebo's or rude boys or part of some other youth tribe, or not even, and now, their dotage approaching, here they are, still wanting new music, but probably preferring it vaguely familiar, still wanting to hear music that spoke directly to them, but spoken a little more slowly and quietly, a little more toe-tapping and less ass-shaking.
 Who was gonna making that sound?
 The first thing I wrote, on a rainy day, in a caravan in the Malvern's, was A Song For Older Skins.

 There was music and then a plan to write and release a new easy listening 'single' each month throughout 2018.
 Each fairly obviously informed by the musical greats like Harry J & The AllStars, Jackie Mittoo & Timmy Thomas, the Clash, all old men are allowed to like something about the Clash a friend once told me.
 Jonathan Richman and Lauryn Hill, all the music imbued, absorbed into the blood over decades, but this particular paean affected, and tired out, burnt out.
 A working class bedroom revolution for early retirement set.

 2018 saw the release of A Song For Older Skins, in January, in February, It's Been A Long Shift and towards the end of March, Remember Anton From the Factory, He Was Alright.
 The height of the summer saw the release of When I Open My Mouth I Wish the Sound of Someone Great Came Out.